zuozhenggh/learning-library/developer-library/mysql-nodejs/import/import.md

 each object will then be stored into our Database's Collection we created before.

+First thing needed is to install the dependencies.
+Since we didn't have a `node_modules` folder before `fn` fetched the FDK library while deploying the function.
+Let's install it locally, so we have all dependencies together:

+    [opc@compute import]$ npm install
+    npm notice created a lockfile as package-lock.json.
+You should commit this file. npm WARN hellofn@1.0.0 No repository field.

+    added 1 package from 2 contributors and audited 1 package in 1.764s
+    found 0 vulnerabilities

-First thing needed is to install the MySQL Connector/Node.js, which brings the MySQL Document Store features for Node.js.
+Then add the MySQL Connector/Node.js, which brings the MySQL Document Store features for Node.js.

     [opc@compute import]$ npm install --save @mysql/xdevapi
     npm notice created a lockfile as package-lock.json.
 You should commit this file. npm WARN hellofn@1.0.0 No repository field.